Desserts / Chocolate Orange Rolls

 • If the milk mixture gets too hot, just let it cool in the bowl until it’s warm but not hot.

-• I always use a big dinner plate to cover the top of the bowl when I'm letting dough rise.
-It's better and preventing it from drying than a tea towel, and fuck plastic.
+• I always use a big dinner plate to cover the top of the bowl when I’m letting dough rise.
+It’s better and preventing it from drying than a tea towel, and no plastic.

 • You can also use a square tin or a regular baking sheet for the buns, but the baking time might change slightly.